Tory MP says people using term ‘white privilege’ should be reported to Home Office

 The Home Office's Prevent programme was set up to counter violent extremism and stop people from sympathising with terrorism – but it has been criticised for restricting freedom of expression and institutionalising anti-Muslim racism.

-Mr Gullis, who was speaking at an event organised by the Conservative Friends of Education, added: "I hope [using the term white privilege] will be reported, I hope that will be looked into, and any teacher who’s perpetuated in the classroom ultimately should face a disciplinary hearing at the very least."
+Mr Gullis, who was speaking at an event organised by the Conservative Friends of Education, added: "I hope [using the term white privilege] will be reported, I hope that will be looked into, and any teacher who’s perpetuated it in the classroom ultimately should face a disciplinary hearing at the very least."

 Speaking at the same event, the Stoke MP promised "consequences" for left-wing teachers, telling the audience: "The other way we can stop the cancel culture is by actually saying to the woke left lecturers and the woke left teachers - who seem to becoming more and more apparent – is that ultimately, what’s going to happen if you are going to push your ideology in the classroom there are going to be consequences for you.”